rishiosaur/rishiosaur.github.io/about/index.md

         <p class="lh-copy measure f6 pt3 pt0-l mt0 mb3 mb4-l center">
           <span class="fw6">Programming isn't something that I do for money.
 It is because it's my passion.</span> Programming, in our world, is a convoluted thing, filled with libraries, frameworks, and all sorts of keyboard trickery.
 However, at the end of it, there lies a masterful product: one that may change the world, even. <span class="i">That</span> is exactly what appeals to me.
 The ability to make something revolutionary through something that is incredibly accessible is the greatest thing one can do.<br><br>

           <span class="fw6">Ideas don't come free.</span> They require hard work, with setbacks all along the way.
-My job isn't necessarily to create
+My job isn't necessarily to create ideas; it can also be to help realize dreams.
+My job is to bear all the grunt work that is required to put an idea into reality, be it large or small.
         </p>
       </div>